scapaf64-prog/my-python-games/README.md

 Press ESC at any time to exit.

-Tetris-clones differ mainly in their line-delete-animation.
+Tetris-clones differ mainly in their line-clear-animation.

 Shooter's are all heavy action.